mariusklocke/liga-manager-api/README.md

 ## OS users & file permissions

-Configure `user: dev` in `docker-compose.yml` if you want to mount the project files into the container.
+Configure `user: 1000:1000` in `docker-compose.yml` if you want to mount the project files into the container.

 ## Naming Conventions